-Coulomb friction in interface cracks leads to anomalous divergence of the stress, as has been found more than two decades ago by Comminou and Dundurs (1979): in Eq.
+Coulomb friction in interface cracks leads to anomalous divergence of the stress, as was found more than two decades ago by Comninou and Dundurs (1979): in Eq.
 (12), the stress does not follow the usual $1/\sqrt{r}$ behavior, where r is the distance to the tip.
 This unusual divergence has widely been overlooked, perhaps because it was believed to introduce inconsistencies in the theory of fracture (in the form of infinite energy release rates); for the same reason, observable effects following from it do not seem to have been investigated.
-Only recently, we have have been able to prove that the anomalous law (12) does not introduce inconsistencies in the theory (Audoly, 1999a): it is perfectly safe to introduce the Coulomb friction in closed interface cracks.
+Only recently, we were able to prove that the anomalous law (12) does not introduce inconsistencies in the theory (Audoly, 2000): it is perfectly safe to introduce the Coulomb friction in closed interface cracks.
 In consequence, the asymptotic law (12) for the stress should not be disregarded, and the discussion of frictional effects in interface cracks has to rely on it.
 This is the aim of the present section.

 Fig. 3.
-An interface crack model allowing to assess the effect of interfacial friction on the interface toughness, as introduced by Stringfellow and Freund (1993).
-A small nonlinear region of size d centered on the tip has been represented in dark.
+An interface crack model allowing assessment of the effect of interfacial friction on the interface toughness, as introduced by Stringfellow and Freund (1993).
+A small non-linear region of size d centered on the tip is represented as a dark area.

-We present the model of interface crack introduced by Stringfellow and Freund.
-For sake of convenience, we shall continue to call "film" and "substrate" the two materials merging at the interface, although our arguments are not specific to delamination of thin films.
-The geometry is as in figure 3: a force F is pulling an elastic layer of width h partially bound to an infinitely thick substrate ( $H \gg$ h); f is the Coulomb coefficient of friction at the interface; $E{\rm f}$ , $\nu{\rm f}$ , $E{\rm s}$ , $\nu{\rm s}$ are the Young's modulus and Poisson ratio for the film and substrate, respectively.
-The mode mixity at the crack tip is known for this particular loading geometry: from (Suo and Hutchinson, 1990), one obtains $\psi{\rm SF} \approx -124$ °.
+We present the model of interface crack introduced by Stringfellow and Freund (1993).
+For the sake of convenience, we shall continue to call "film" and "substrate" the two materials merging at the interface, although our arguments are not specific to delamination of thin films.
+The geometry is as in Fig. 3: a force F is pulling an elastic layer of width h partially bound to an infinitely thick substrate $(H\gg h)$ ; f is the Coulomb coefficient of friction at the interface; $E{\rm f}$ , $v{\rm f}$ , $E{\rm s}$ , $v{\rm s}$ , are the Young's modulus and Poisson's ratio for the film and substrate, respectively.
+The mode mixity at the crack tip is known for this particular loading geometry: from Suo and Hutchinson (1990) one obtains $\psi{\rm SF} \approx -124^\circ$ .
 This is of course only an apparent value, as the definition of $\psi$ is somewhat arbitrary when the crack lips contact.